vednav9/nibodh-internship-frst-assignment-sample-of-html/README.md

-# 🌐 Sample of HTML
+# Sample of HTML

-This project is a **simple static website built using HTML** to demonstrate basic web development concepts and foundational knowledge of HTML structure and tags.
+A **simple static webpage** built using **HTML5** to demonstrate basic web structure and tag usage.
-It was created as part of my internship at **Nibodh** to showcase my understanding of core web markup principles.
+Created during my internship at **Nibodh** to showcase understanding of core HTML concepts.

 ---

-## 📘 Project Overview
+## 📘 Overview

-The **Sample of HTML** project focuses on using standard HTML elements to build a clean, readable, and structured webpage.
-It highlights how semantic HTML can be used to create accessible and organized content layouts.
+This project highlights the use of semantic HTML elements to create a clear and well-structured webpage layout.

 ---